main banner

 Stanley Bernard FRITH was born on the 8 Jun 1923 to Bernard and Marjorie Frith, both school teachers, in Beccles, Suffolk.
 They lived at 86 Langsett Avenue in Sheffield during the war.
 His nephew reported that on leaving school in Sheffield, Stanley was articled and then qualified as a Chartered Accountant, and it was in that occupation that he appears on the 1939 Register.
 His name is recorded on the Firth Park Grammer school war memorial in Sheffield.
 The first mention of Stanley in the 201 Squadron ORB is in September 1944 when he joined the Hatton crew thereafter, the three pilots flew most missions together.

 Vivian Howkins was commissioned an officer in January 1943.
 He is noted as being posted into the Squadron in March of 1944 as part of F/O Michael Franklyn MOORE's (130987) crew and his first operational patrols don't appear until May 1st, when he flies with F/Lt E F N Bent.
-He later flies missions with another officer named Victor Jack Barnes and with F/O Moore before Denis Hatton became is pilot in September 1944 and thereafter only flew with this pilot.
+He later flies missions with another officer named Victor Jack Barnes and with F/O Moore before Denis Hatton became his pilot in September 1944 and the two flew operationaly together for the remainder of their time with 201 Squadron.
 His promotion to F/Lt was published only weeks before his death.
 He married Annie (Nancy) Moody and they had one daughter Vivien (who he never saw) born June 1945.
 She has sadly passed away in 2009.

-Vivian was a prewar merchant seaman before the war, in 1930, his name is recorded in archive British Postal Service Appointment books as being a certified Wireless Operator.
+Vivian was a prewar merchant seaman before the war.
+In 1930 his name is recorded in British Postal Service Appointment books as being a certified Wireless Operator.
 His name appears on the crew manifest of a small number of vessels between 1931 and 1933.
+As early as April 1940 he was serving as a Sergeant Observer, when his name appeared in the North Eastern Gazette in Middleborough in relation to motor traffic accident.

 The following group photo was supplied by Vivian's nephew.
 Its shows another group of airmen, ten in total.
 At least two are pilots, front center and left center.
 Vivian Howkins is sitting at the front, second from the right.
 Comparing photos, the airman standing at back, second from left, would appear to be Sgt Robinson.
 In letters to Garry Pentland, veteran Kenneth R Leese of 201 Squadron seems to explain that this photo shows the 10 men who joined 201 Squadron from 4 (Coastal) Operational Training Unit, namely, Back Row, left to Right: N Davison, J G Robinson, J R Mansfield (?), D J T Twist, K R Leese (?); Front row, Left to right: R R Hayes-James, W/O J P Elliott (?), M F Moore, V Howkins, Sgt Gibson (?).

-James (left) with a friend photographed in Northern Ireland, does anyone recognise the building, perhaps a sea side town?
+James (left) with a friend photographed in Northern Ireland, does anyone recognize the building, perhaps a sea side town?

 Edward Norman Cave was born in Rochford District, Essex in 1921.
 His parents, Edward George Cave Edward